Eeva John, Chair

 to University Governing Council

-Bishop Justin has been the Bishop of Maridi and has played an important role in establishing the Chaima Christian Institute, as well as serving on the board of Bishop Gwynne College in Juba.
-He will be installed as the next Archbishop of South Sudan on 22 April 2018.
+Archbishop Justin has been the Bishop of Maridi and has played an important role in establishing the Chaima Christian Institute, as well as serving on the board of Bishop Gwynne College in Juba.
+He was installed as the Primate of South Sudan and Bishop of Juba on 22 April 2018.
+The members of the Governing Council are:

 Trustees of ECSS University Partnership